International League T20: Rules

+Controversy

 There has been some controversy around the ILT20's plan to only require one local (UAE) player in the playing XI of each team, with several Full Members calling for regulations requiring a higher minimum number of local players in the ILT20 and other T20 leagues.
-108 million people tuned in from across India even though attendance was low.
 Attendance was low due to lack of participation of Indian, Bangladeshi and Pakistani cricketers.

-Players
+Records and Statistics

 Broadcasters

-In May 2021, Essel Group owned Zee Entertainment Enterprises bought the media rights of this league for ten years at a cost of 120 million.
+In May 2021, Essel Group owned Zee Entertainment Enterprises bought the media rights of this league for ten years from 2023 to 2032 at a cost of US$120 million.
+(Also see approx. $10.2 million a year).
+The events are attended by international celebrities and cricket legends every year.